matt-chandler92/unrvld-competency-test/README.md

 Running the start script will land you on the root of the site which displays the Carousel with some limited static content.
 Going to the path `/shop` or clicking on the "Shop the collection" CTA will take you to the product listing page displaying the filters and the product grid.

+I used React Create App to get started, if this were going to production I'd have removed a lot of the out of box bloat that create react app provides.